 “We take our kitchen for granted because we both work at home.
 I love the two- tone look and how it transitions to the breakfast nook.
 Another important addition are the deep drawers – I absolutely love them!

 “I really appreciate the time that Arlie, Becky, and the people at Slabworks of Montana took studying my flooring samples to make sure that the decorative and functional components of the kitchen worked together.
-They didn’t just stop at the cabinets and countertops; they made sure that everything worked together.
-They are gracious and did a great job.
-They were just as invested in the creation of our new home as we were.
+Slabworks of Montana didn’t just stop at the cabinets and countertops; they made sure that everything worked together.
+The team is gracious and did a great job, they were just as invested in the creation of our new home as we were.

 “I definitely recommend them to others.”